SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "In older ABAP releases, CREATE DATA statements were needed.
 CREATE DATA ref_generic TYPE i.

+"As mentioned above, the content of anonymous data objects can only be "accessed using dereferenced data variables and field symbols.
 "The only option to access the variable in older releases was via field symbols.
 ASSIGN ref_generic->* TO FIELD-SYMBOL(<fs_generic>).
 <fs_generic> = 123.